-Your 10% contribution will be paid directly to Baltic, who are on the registered list of approved training providers, the list is provided by the Skills Funding Agency.
+Your 10% contribution will be paid directly to Baltic, who are on the registered list of approved training providers, the list is provided by the Education and Skills Funding Agency.

 The cost of the apprenticeships will be discussed with your training provider and will need to adhere to the funding caps for different qualifications, in the same way as larger firms that pay the Apprenticeship Levy, this is called ‘co-investment‘.

 The government will then pay its share up to the funding cap limit for your chosen apprenticeship.